harness/developer-hub/docs/platform/settings/clock-sychronization.md

 ## Configure NTP for a delegate running on Linux

 Most Linux distributions use `systemd`, which comes with NTP for clock synchronization.
-You can verify by running `timedatectl`.
+You can verify `systemd` by running `timedatectl`.

 ### Install the NTP service

-1. If NTP is not present on your host system, you can use `yum`, `apt-get` to install the NTP service as per your OS.
+1. If NTP is not present on your host system, you can use `yum`, `apt-get`, or `dnf` to install the NTP service as per your OS.
 You can also use Chrony, which has flexible implementation of NTP.

    You must have root permissions to install the application.
 Installation varies slightly depending on which Linux distribution you use: